Frequently Asked Questions

 My child has lost clothes, where do I find them?

 Kindergartens will have a lost property box in which collected items are usually put at the end of the session or day.
-However, sometimes clothing is hidden amongst the dress up clothes, under the bed or buried in the sandpit!
-Please remember to name all of the clothes, shoes and other personal items that your child brings to Kindergarten, this will increase the chance of the items returning to the right children.
+Please ask a teacher if you need help to find any lost belongings.
+If possible please name clothes, shoes and other personal items that your child brings to kindergarten, this will increase the chance of the items returning to the right children.